Apps to Design Clothes: A 2026 Guide for Growing Brands

 PLM platforms act as a central hub where fashion brands, vendors, and technical designers can share details, track changes, and manage workflows.

-They support collaboration across multiple departments, keeping information connected as new collections move through the fashion world.
+They support collaboration between multiple departments, keeping information connected as new collections move through the fashion world.

 Onbrand